resilient-tech/india-compliance-docs/pages/docs/miscellaneous/audit_trail.md

 ---
 description: Learn about the Audit Trail feature in the India Compliance App, designed to keep a record of all actions taken within the app for compliance and accountability.
-Explore the feature highlights, including its enablement process, restrictions on Accounts Settings, and the default activation of Document Versioning.
-Understand the recorded information with document versioning and the list of documents where Track Changes are enabled.
-Discover the Audit Trail Report, providing a detailed history of document changes, and learn how to add custom doctypes to enforce the Audit Trail feature.

 structured_data:
   - "@context": "https://schema.org"
     "@type": "WebPage"
     name: "Audit Trail Feature - India Compliance App Documentation"
-    description:  "Learn about the Audit Trail feature in the India Compliance App, designed to keep a record of all actions taken within the app for compliance and accountability.
-Explore the feature highlights, including its enablement process, restrictions on Accounts Settings, and the default activation of Document Versioning.
-Understand the recorded information with document versioning and the list of documents where Track Changes are enabled.
-Discover the Audit Trail Report, providing a detailed history of document changes, and learn how to add custom doctypes to enforce the Audit Trail feature."
+    description:  "Learn about the Audit Trail feature in the India Compliance App, designed to keep a record of all actions taken within the app for compliance and accountability."
     mainEntityOfPage:
       "@type": "WebPage"
       "@id": "https://docs.indiacompliance.app/docs/miscellaneous/audit_trail"